Honoring The Ones Before Us

 Alex is a single dad of twin girls, Alicia and Alexis, and sons, Alex Jr and Nate.
 He served as a coach for his daughters’ softball team and assisted as a football coach for his sons.
 Alex is an active member of the Combat Veterans Motorcycle Association 15-4.

-Dr. Henry Pierpan, Board Member
+Dr. Henry Pierpan, Chairman

 Dr. Henry Pierpan joined the Veterans Memorial Reef board of directors in June 2019.
 After earning his bachelor’s degree from St. Anselm College, he was commissioned a 2nd Lieutenant in the United States Army.
 He attended the University of North Carolina School of Dentistry and earned the Doctor of Dental Surgery degree.
 Later, he obtained a Master’s in Business Administration from UNCW’s Cameron School of Business.
 In 1994, he transferred his commission to the United States Navy Reserve and retired in 2019 as a Naval Captain with 30 years of Commissioned Service.